• Skip to primary navigation

 All of the students above attended one of my IELTS preparation courses.

-In a nutshell, our students’ success is our success, so we strive to create the best IELTS courses and service in the world.
+In a nutshell, our student’s success is our success, so we strive to create the best IELTS courses and services globally.

 What also makes us different is our unique system.

-1. We first help you to identify the exact reasons why you are not getting the score you need.
+- We first help you identify the exact reasons you are not getting the score you need.
 We do this by looking at your work and giving you feedback.

-2. We then teach you how to fix those weaknesses and turn them into strengths.
+- We then teach you how to fix and turn weaknesses into strengths.
 We do this through our course video platform.

-3. You will then put what you have learned into practice and we will continue to give you personalised feedback on what you are currently not doing well enough yet.
+- You will then put what you have learned into practice, and we will continue giving you personalised feedback on what you are currently not doing well enough.

-4. We will help you refine and fix any problems until you are able to do everything effectively.
+- We will help you refine and fix any problems until you can do everything effectively.
 You are then ready for the test.

 (Click to expand answers)